Success for Every Child

 Most students achieve advanced levels of academic achievement through their years at the Drinking Gourd.
 Expectations are set at a high level for each child, and advanced placement is made to ensure that every child is working at a challenging level.
 Also, students are not moved forward until current concepts have been mastered, ensuring that the work required of them can be successfully accomplished and concepts will be thoroughly learned.
 Extra lessons, practice activities and alternate modes of learning are designed as specific children require them to succeed.

-A spread of ages in each class allows students to work at their unique levels in all areas without reference to artificial age standards.
-In each class children work on their own level in each academic area.
+A spread of ages allows students to work at their unique levels in all areas without reference to artificial age standards.
+Children work on their own level in each academic area.

 A Culture of Caring and Encouragement